Gizmopath/HOTSPoT/README.md

 ## 📚 Citation

-If you use HOTSPoT in your research, please cite this repository appropriately.
+If you use HOTSPoT in your research, please cite the following paper and this repository appropriately.
-[Add citation details or DOI if available]